 Surviving in Uganda or Rwanda as a Vegetarian or Vegan – As a vegetarian or vegan, you will enjoy Uganda – Rwanda and the natural fruits and vegetables found here (Try the Avocados often called Ovacados).
 Most of both fruit and vegetables bought from markets and roadside vendors will be natural and organic; most small farmers use natural fertilizer and not costly chemical fertilizers.
 Some Malls in Kampala have organic growers selling their fruit and produce on weekends.
 Uganda sells many organic fruits and vegetables to Europe, less to North America.

 Making it real – the Practical Side of Surviving as a Vegan or Vegetarian on Safari

 You cannot place a Vegan or Vegetarian Visitor into any lodge, but into the lodge that has a history of serving Vegetarians and Vegans.
-We know the lodges that grow their own organic vegetables or have some local women grow specific items such as Broccoli, Cauliflower, Lettuce grown for them.
+We know the lodges that grow their organic vegetables or have some local women become specific items such as Broccoli, Cauliflower, Lettuce produced for them.

-We contact the Lodge and hotel about your dietary needs, we even check with the chef in charge to make sure that you get the right meal for you.
+We contact the Lodge and hotel about your dietary needs.
+We even check with the chef in charge to make sure that you get the right meal for you.
 The result is that our clients have not complained about the Vegetarian or Vegan Meals served in hotels and lodges we have chosen.
-Upmarket and Moderate lodges and hotels are normally better informed than budget or shoestring lodges.
+Upmarket and Moderate lodges and hotels usually are better informed than budget or shoestring lodges.
 Feel free to contact us for a Vegan or Vegetarian Safari in Uganda or Rwanda.